AaronsKit/Aarons_Toolkit/README.md

 5. Download the executable.

+6. Put your device on charge and set your computer never to sleep while on battery and on charge.

 6. Open the executable by double clicking, and select the option **[2] contribute papers**.
 Follow the prompts that will guide you through the process to login to JSTOR and select the relevant Journal's or Author's papers you would like to contribute.